 Our kitchen here at the fixer upper required total gutting, and the renovation process came with its share of disappointments.

 For example, we discovered we would not be able to knock down the wall adjacent to the dining room to enlarge the kitchen and create a more spacious hub for family to gather.

 We were left with a smaller kitchen but a gift: cozy intimacy.
 If you have a small kitchen, you may know what I mean.
 Rubbing shoulders with people you love and being able to hear whispers is not the worst compromise one must make.

 When we inherited this fixer upper, one of the features I did not admire were the fan windows.
 I wrote about them when I was chronicling our adventures weekly, and a blog reader who admired them sweetly suggested they were ‘church-like.’

 I’m not going to pretend to understand this soul talk with any measure of confidence or authority.
 It is mostly mysterious and ethereal territory not unlike spiritual experiences inside a chapel.
-Or inside a renovated cottage with a slightly monastic, prayerful, and serene mood partially set in motion by light entering church-like fan windows.
+Or inside a renovated cottage with a slightly monastic, prayerful, and serene mood ushered in with the help of sunlight through church-like fan windows.

 Soulkeeping Lesson No. 4

 Our French courtyard’s birth is one I have shared on the blog as one of the easiest yet dramatic projects here at our home.
 When we bought the house, weeds and dead shrubbery had completely overtaken the front entry area.
 You might never know it from the street though…weeds and overgrown bushes completely shielded the entire house exterior from the street!

 The remedy for all of the overgrowth entailed broad strokes of subtraction and creative vision.